cmckeague07/emailAppBasic/README.md

 Features:

-Dynamic Email Creation:

-Combines user’s first name, last name, and department with a company suffix to generate an email address.
+Dynamic Email Creation: Combines user’s first name, last name, and department with a company suffix to generate an email address.

-Password Management:

-Generates a random password for each user.
-Allows users to change their password.
+Password Management: Generates a random password for each user & allows users to change their password.

-Department Assignment:

-Prompts the user to select a department during email creation.
+Department Assignment: Prompts the user to select a department during email creation.

 Supports the following departments: